Tuesday Sunny. Light N winds and afternoon seabreezes around 15 km/h then winds becoming E/SE 15 to 20km/h in the evening.

-Thursday Sunny day.
-Slight (20%) chance of a shower at night.
-Winds S/SE 15 to 25 km/h tending S/SW in the late afternoon then easing during the evening.
+Thursday Partly cloudy.
+Slight (20%) chance of a shower in the southeast suburbs, near zero chance elsewhere.
+Light winds becoming S 15 to 20 km/h during the afternoon then becoming light during the evening.

 - observations list type

 An impressive area of thunderstorms swept across the southwest of the country last night.